igormironchik/qt-widgets-on-real-example/README.md

 # The book about real examples of Qt Widgets usage

-Copyright (C) 2019-2021 Igor Mironchik.
+> Copyright (C) 2019-2021 Igor Mironchik.
+>

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+> Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+> Note that in the last release of GIF Editor underlying work with GIF format was changed and use now [`qgiflib` library](https://github.com/igormironchik/qgiflib).
+`ImageMagick` is not very good to work with GIF, as it needs to have all frames in memory, that with large GIFs makes GIF Editor unusable, whereas `qgiflib` stores actual frames as PNG files on disk, that allows to load really big GIFs.
+>
+> So keep it in mind when you'll be read this book.

 1. [Preface](preface.md)
 2. [Chapter 1 - GIF editor](chapter01/01.md)